Moon Ga-young: 2018–2023: Leading actress and rising popularity

-In 2021, Moon and Yoon Kye-sang starred in the music video for the song "Cheers" from the album "Reconnect" by AKMU's Lee Chan-hyuk, Colde, and Sogumm, which was produced by Code Kunst.
-The video was directed by Kwon Oh-jun of AR Film.
-This project was part of Elle Korea's 'Reconnect 2021' initiative, which aims to support courage and youth in the midst of challenging daily life.
+In 2021, Moon starred alongside Yoon Kye-sang in the music video for "Cheers," a track by Lee Chan-hyuk, Colde, and Sogumm, produced by Code Kunst.
+Directed by Kwon Oh-jun, the project was part of Elle Korea's "Reconnect 2021" initiative, a campaign designed to support and encourage youth.

-In 2022, Moon collaborated once again with director Hong Jong-chan for the tvN fantasy-melodrama Link: Eat, Love, Kill.
-She took on the role of Noh Da-hyun, the main character who works as a trainee at Jihwayang restaurant.
-Meanwhile, Yeo Jin-goo played the character of Eun Gye-hoon, a sous chef at Jihwayang restaurant and Da-hyun's love interest.

-Towards the end of 2022, Moon starred in the JTBC office-romance drama The Interest of Love.
-She played Ahn Soo-young, a head teller at KCU Bank's Yeongpo branch, who views love as fragile like a sandcastle.
-Her outlook changes when a man brings excitement into her life.
+In 2022, Moon reunited with director Hong Jong-chan for the tvN fantasy-melodrama Link: Eat, Love, Kill, portraying Noh Da-hyun, a trainee at Jihwayang restaurant who became love interest of Eun Gye-hoon (portrayed by Yeo Jin-goo), a sous chef at the same restaurant.
+In the end of 2022, Moon starred in the JTBC office-romance drama The Interest of Love.
+Moon portrayed Ahn Soo-young, a head teller at KCU Bank's Yeongpo branch who maintains a cynical and guarded view of romance.
+Her perspective begins to shift after she becomes involved with her colleague Ha Sang-soo (portrayed by Yoo Yeon-seok) who introduces new emotional complexity to her life.

-2024–to present: Debut as writer and recent projects
+2024–to present: Literary debut and continued screen career

-In February 2024, Moon made her debut as a writer with the publication of her first prose collection, Pata, which explores her inner thoughts and reflections.
-The book received significant attention when it went on pre-sale on February 27, selling around 2,000 copies.
-The high pre-order sales quickly led to a second printing being confirmed, which is seen as a notable accomplishment in South Korea's publishing industry.
-In July 2024, the publisher Wisdom House announced that Pata had signed translation and publishing contracts in Taiwan with AtmanBooks and in Indonesia with ShiraMedia.
+In February 2024, Moon debuted as an author with the publication of her first prose collection, Pata, featuring personal thoughts and reflections.
+The collection's pre-sale on February 27 reached 2,000 copies, leading to an immediate second printing, a performance noted by industry analysts as a significant achievement in South Korea's publishing sector.
+In July 2024, publisher Wisdom House announced international distribution agreements for the title with AtmanBooks in Taiwan and ShiraMedia in Indonesia.

-Also in February 2024, Moon collaborated once again with director Hong Jong-chan for Daesung's "Falling Slowly" music video.
-Moon also reunited with her Welcome to Waikiki 2's costar Kim Seon-ho for the project.
-The song and music video were released on March 5.
+In her screen career, Moon collaborated with director Hong Jong-chan for Daesung's "Falling Slowly" music video, released on March 5, 2024.
+The project featured a reunion with her Welcome to Waikiki 2 co-star, Kim Seon-ho.
 On July 1, 2024, Moon signed an exclusive contract with management company Peak J Entertainment.
-On July 12, the television network tvN announced that Moon and Choi Hyun-wook have been cast in mini-series Black Salt Dragon.
-The series is based on a webtoon of the same name by Hye Jin-yang.
+Shortly after, tvN confirmed her as the lead alongside Choi Hyun-wook in the series My Dearest Nemesis.
+The series is based on Black Salt Dragon, a webtoon by Hye Jin-yang.
 The drama is directed by Lee Soo-hyun, known for Delightfully Deceitful and written by Kim Soo-yeon.
 It was produced by Studio N and planned by Studio Dragon.

+Moon also starred in the romantic melodrama Once We Were Us, directed by Kim Do-young, a remake of 2018 Chinese film Us and Them directed by Rene Liu.
+Portraying Han Jung-won opposite Koo Kyo-hwan, she depicted a character's ten-year progression from a rural upbringing to adult life in Seoul.
+Distributed by Showbox, the film was released in South Korea on December 31, 2025.
+The film achieved commercial success, becoming the first domestic romance in several years to surpass two million admissions and maintaining a top position at the South Korean box office through early 2026.

+On July 3, 2026 Moon signed an exclusive contract with Fantagio.